griffinulsh/IBM_Data_Science_Certificate_Program/README.md

 -By the end of this project we had notable additions to our job portfolio, demonstrating our Python capabilities.

+### Course 6: Databases & SQL for Data Science with Python

+-This course is all about mastering SQL.
+From basic SELECT statements to advanced JOIN concepts, we covered the gamut of SQL techniques.

+-We learned to write SQL statements, filter data, understand DML and DDL, manipulate tables, and use functions.
+Practical labs and projects helped us build queries, work with Cloud databases, and employ data science tools.
+We rounded off our journey by analyzing real-world datasets, demonstrating our SQL proficiency.

 ## How to Use

 - Clone this repository to your local machine using the `git clone` command.